jin1018/gradientDescent-cosmeticIngredients/README.md

-Implementation of Gradient Descent(Multivariate Linear Regression) Used to analyze the ingredients of a range of cosmetic products
+Implementation of Gradient Descent(Multivariate Linear Regression)to analyze the ingredients of a range of cosmetic products